 Cold process (CP) tips

-For the best chance of success with a CP method, keep the sulfur at or below 1% by weight based on the total weight of oils (1% ppo).
+For the best chance of success with a CP method, keep the sulfur at or below 1% by weight based on the total weight of oils.
 This is approximately 1 teaspoon ppo.

-One soap maker tested higher dosages and found 1 tsp ppo (about 1% ppo) gave her the most reliable results.
+One soap maker tested higher dosages and found 1 tsp ppo (about 1% based on total fat weight) gave her the most reliable results.
 She reported this dosage is effective for treating poison ivy rash, rosacea, and acne.
 (3)

 These varying results might be caused by differences in the sulfur powder composition and/or differences in the soaping methods used by these soap makers.

-At sulfur dosages higher than 2% ppo, CP soap will almost certainly fail -- it will turn dark brown and stay permanently soft.
+At sulfur dosages higher than 2% of total fat weight, CP soap will almost certainly fail -- it will turn dark brown and stay permanently soft.

 Soap cool!
 Use ingredients that are at or near room temperature.
 Use smaller individual molds or a slab (tray) mold to keep the soap as cool as possible during saponification.
 The soap is likely to get too hot in a cylinder or log (loaf) mold.
 Cool the soap in the mold by setting the mold on several cans or other supports and blowing air over the mold with a fan.
 Do not CPOP (warm the soap in the oven) or insulate the mold.